MrHappynox/Happynox-Skins/README.md

 # Happynox-Skins
 Skins created and used by Happynox.
 You can change the cursor of the skins with the folder "Cursor" or also the hitsounds with the folder "HitSound".
-Also you can change the combo color in the skin.ini .
+Also you can change the combo color in the file "skin.ini".

 Profil : https://osu.ppy.sh/users/15101580